joshnussbaum89/lsa/README.md

 Add subtle scrolling animations to your web projects with ease.
 Inspired by the infamous [AOS library](https://michalsnik.github.io/aos/).

-This version is a bit simpler.
+This version is a bit simpler and intentionally bare bones.
 Just copy and paste the provided CSS and JavaScript files from the `/lsa` folder into your project, and you're ready to go.

 Totally customizable, lightweight, and very much meant to be messed with 🛠️